Ray Fortin

 Raymond Henri Fortin (March 11, 1941 – May 7, 2023) was a Canadian professional ice hockey player.
-He played 92 games in the National Hockey League for the St. Louis Blues from 1967 to 1970.
+The diminutive 5-foot-8 defenseman took part in 92 regular season and six postseason games in the National Hockey League for the St. Louis Blues over three seasons (1967-70).
+He was a member of the Blues expansion club that advanced to the 1968 Stanley Cup Final in their first season.